jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-pig-dan-on-tbc.md

 **RR: Can you describe the highlights and challenges of managing your label ELEVATE over the past 5 years?
 What do you think has been the key to its success?**

-Pig&Dan: This is actually the 6th label we have started together and we pretty much know the dos and don’ts.
+Igor: This is actually the 6th label we have started together and we pretty much know the dos and don’ts.
 Also having Scott, our label manager, in charge of running the day-to-day means it all goes incredibly smooth.
 We take care of the creative side of things and Scott, who also runs Bedrock, Mood and a few other big labels, is the master of making it all happen.
 <br><br>

-**RR: Big shout out to Scott.
-Your latest EP 'Give' marks a milestone 100th release on the label.
+**RR: Your latest EP 'Give' marks a milestone 100th release on the label.
 How did the collaboration with Mark Reeve come about?
 And what was the concept behind the tracks?**

 Pig&Dan: Mark and us go way back and we have collaborated before on other labels other than Elevate.
 The single is all about having a good time, generating those smiley faces and hands in the air moments on the dancefloor.
 Both tracks are really pumping yet euphoric records that are all about elevating the crowd, hence the label's name.